edutap-eu/documentation/README.md

 Changes to the main branch are rendered and deployed with GitHub Actions on each push.
 It uses GitHub Pages for hosting.

+## Updates packages

+`source/packages/...` are GIT submodules, changes need to be done in the respective packages.

 # License

 The documentation is licensed under [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).